istio/istio.io/content/en/docs/reference/config/analysis/ist0167/index.md

 test: n/a
 ---

-This message occurs when a policy applied in your Istio service mesh does not have any impact.
+This message occurs when a policy applied in your Istio service mesh has no impact.
 This might be due to the policy's configuration not correctly targeting any workloads, namespaces in your service mesh.

 ## Example